 Anxiety is a mental health condition that puts significant burdens on people living with it, and can negatively affect your daily life in many ways.

 Once you understand how much of a difficulty and constraint your anxiety really is, you see clearly how important it is to get support and treatment for your anxiety.
 You deserve to feel free from concern, fear, shame, and the other negative emotions that come with clinical anxiety.

 At Nugent Family Counseling Center, our team offers expert counseling and treatment for new and existing patients with anxiety disorders including generalized anxiety, social anxiety, and specific fear-based triggers.

-Contact our locations in San Jose, Santa Clara, and Los Gatos, California and Reno, Nevada, to learn how our team, led by Dr. Geoff Nugent, can help you, or a loved one, reclaim better quality of life and experience freedom from anxiety.
+Contact our locations in San Jose, California, Los Gatos, California, and Reno, Nevada, to learn how our team, led by Dr. Geoff Nugent, can help you, or a loved one, reclaim better quality of life and experience freedom from anxiety.

 The reality of clinical anxiety

 Because feelings like fear, worry, and concern can be a normal and healthy part of life, it can be a challenge to realize that a person with an anxiety disorder is dealing with something more than just run-of-the-mill stress.